Your Student Account

 Where to Pay

 - You can make your payment in person at the Bookstore.
-Hours are 9 AM to 11 AM, Monday through Friday, or
+Hours are 8 AM to 11 AM, Monday through Friday (extended hour at the beginning of each semester), or

 - You can pay your billing statement online using e-Services via credit card or e-check, or